Norkart/API-documentation/API-fritekstsok/README.md

 ```

 The ```Url``` field in the response contains the search endpoint where you more detailed information over the address in question.

-## Code examples and tutorials

-- [React Example:](./../code_and_tutorials/reactleaflet_fritekstsok_maptiles_matrikkelkart_example) In this demo you can see fritekstsøk used in a simple React application.